Microcystis: Health risks

 Cyanobacteria can produce neurotoxins and hepatotoxins, such as microcystin and cyanopeptolin.
+The potent hepatotoxin poses a risk to those who use impaired water resources for drinking water supplies, recreational activities, and fisheries.
+Microcystins are the only cyanotoxins that the World Health Organization has set drinking and recreational water standards.

+Countless fatalities and severe poisonings of livestock, wildlife, and pets have been caused by Microcystis blooms.
+Microcystin-containing Microcystis has also caused human illness via direct consumption of drinking water and accidental ingestion of water or skin contact during recreational use of water.
+The most severe case of human poisoning took place in Brazil in 1996, when a bloom of Microcystis in a drinking reservoir caused 56 fatalities.

 Microcystis has also been reported to produce a compound (or compounds) that can have endocrine-disrupting effects.
-In 2018, the Great Lakes Center for Fresh Waters and Human Health was founded at Bowling Green State University (OH) with a focus on problems associated with Microcystis blooms in the Laurentian Great Lakes.
+In 2018, the Great Lakes Center for Fresh Waters and Human Health was founded at Bowling Green State University with a focus on problems associated with Microcystis blooms in the Great Lakes.
 Under the leadership of inaugural director George S. Bullerjahn, the center engages scientists from nine institutions across six states, and is supported by combined funding from the National Science Foundation and National Institute of Environmental Health Sciences.